As the popular holiday song states, “It’s the most wonderful time of the year!”

 Stroll down memory lane

-Assist with holiday cards
+Assist with holiday cards and letters

-Head out to a festive event
+Attend a festive event

 Stay on top of medications

-Here are four ways you can help your senior loved one safely keep track and remember to take their medications:
+Here are four ways you can help your loved one safely keep track and remember to take their medications:

 - Keep medicine organized in a pill container